Global Carbon Data is a Climate Change Knowledge Base designed to promote carbon emissions reduction, carbon markets and carbon trading

 The cost of technology for delivery of carbon pricing from adoption of renewable energy into a market is estimated here and briefly summarized.

 The final costs depend on the implementation detail, however indications that a carbon credits market is a long term growth prospect that countries may find very attractive from both an economic and a political perspective.
-To finance the initial technology, costs of around $30M are forecast for the five year period 2016 – 2021, presuming an inflation rate of 4% for costs.
+To finance the initial technology, costs of around $30M are forecast for the five year period 2016 – 2021.

 Of course these costs can be offset by income generated from market operations.
 The rate of return determines the fees and charges to be levied for the running of a Carbon Credits Market.